Veterinary Diagnostic Lab

 Since these parasites live in your pet’s gastrointestinal tract, they are often hidden from view.
 The only way to detect them is with a fecal exam.

 Annual fecal examines should be a vital part of every pet's routine wellness exam.

 If your cat or dog is suffering periodontal disease, much of this damage occurs below the gum line where it can't be easily seen.
-Digital dental x-Rays help our veterinarians assess your pet's oral health.
+Digital dental x-rays help our veterinarians assess your pet's oral health.

-Digital X-Rays are safer for your pet.
+Digital x-rays are safer for your pet.
 They allow our team of veterinary professionals to examine the roots, bones, and internal anatomy of your cat or dog's teeth.

 Using digital dental x-rays, the risk of radiation exposure for your pet is significantly lower than with traditional x-ray technologies.
 We will be able to see below the surface of your pet's gum line in order to evaluate each and every tooth.

-Cold laser therapy is a non-invasive treatment for pets suffering from a wide range of conditions, from injuries sustained through trauma to inflammatory skin conditions.
+Therapeutic laser therapy is a non-invasive treatment for pets suffering from a wide range of conditions, from injuries sustained through trauma to inflammatory skin conditions.

 Using low-intensity lasers, therapy with this technology induces a state in your pet's cells called photobiomodulation, encouraging cell growth, healing rates, and circulation in the affected area.

 During surgery, we are able to use a highly focused laser beam to vaporize living tissue.
 This allows us to seal nerve endings, blood vessels, capillaries, and lymphatics.

 Surgical lasers offer significant health benefits for patients undergoing procedures involving them.
 These tools help to reduce your pet's pain, bleeding, and swelling and they also encourage a quicker recovery from a given procedure.